 - Location: Air Force Golf Course, Delhi Race Club, New Delhi

 19. Witness a Secular Place of Worship

-The Lotus Temple in Delhi is a truly marvellous sight.
-It is modelled after a giant lotus flower.
+The Lotus Temple in Delhi is a truly marvelous sight.
+It is modeled after a giant lotus flower.
 The building structure is made of twenty-seven intricately placed white marble slabs that make a petal formation.